You cannot be certified or draw benefits for an audited course.

-If you will be a guest student at another institution, complete the Guest Student application and notify the certifying official in the Registrar's Office.
+If you will be a guest student at another institution you should complete the guest student application and notify the certifying official in the Registrar's Office.
 A parent school letter will be sent to the other institution indicating that the courses you are taking will satisfy the degree requirements at WMU.

-The Guest Student application can be found online by logging into GoWMU.
-Choose the Academic Services link and click on the Guest Application link.
+The guest student application can be found online by logging into GoWMU.
+Select Academic Services and click Guest Application.

-During a regular semester, independent study can be counted toward your enrollment status.
-(It is best to check with the Registrar's Office as other criteria also may apply.)
+During a regular semester, independent study can be counted toward your enrollment status, but it is always best to check with the Registrar's Office as other criteria may also apply.

-Classes with hours by arrangement, internship, etc., may require additional information from your department before WMU can complete the certification process.
+Classes with hours by arrangement or internship may require additional information from your department before WMU can complete the certification process.
 Please submit any documentation regarding special classes to the Registrar's Office.

 Plan of work

-The Plan of Work (also may be called a Plan of Study, Advising Form, or Individual Program Plan) should list all course work you will be required to complete to obtain your intended degree.
-Any class you wish certified to the VA for receipt of benefits must be either: 1) listed on the Plan of Work OR 2) confirmed (in writing) by your academic adviser that the course will be applicable to your degree program.
+The plan of work—also called a plan of study, advising form or individual program plan—should list all course work you will be required to complete to obtain your intended degree.
+Any class you wish certified to the VA for receipt of benefits must be listed on the plan of work or have written confirmation from your academic advisor that the course will be applicable to your degree program.

 Repeating a course